paudetseis/PyRaysum/docs/turtorials/2/2_reproduce_Porter-2011.rst

 As in the previous example, we would now like to compare these results with independently obtained results from *Telewavesim*.
-We’ll need *NumPy* to conviniently load our Telewavesim data from file, *obspy* to store them in a *Stream* obbject, and *Matplotlib* to make the comparison plot.
+We’ll need *NumPy* to conveniently load our Telewavesim data from file, *obspy* to store them in a *Stream* object, and *Matplotlib* to make the comparison plot.

 .. code:: ipython3